-Recently a client asked me how I prove application testing costs are worth the money?
+Recently a client asked me how I prove application testing is worth the money?
 For me, it’s obvious that testing is a vital part of the development process.
 Without it, there is little chance for a successful, high-quality product.
 So how do I prove it to someone who isn’t familiar with the reality of the business?

 It is a fact that in almost any aspect of life higher quality comes at a higher price.
 Do you want to have a great, luxurious car?
 You need to pay more.
 Do you want to have a tailor-made suit?
 You better dig deep into your pocket.
 Software development is no different in this matter.
 If you want to have a fast, reliable and threat-secure application you need to invest in testing.
 But – in the long run — is it really worth the expense?
 First, we need to understand how an application development cycle looks and how it affects the bug-fix cost.

 The software development cycle usually starts with requirements & design phases.
 This is where you outline the scope of the application, its main functionalities, visuals, architecture, test scope and any other requirements that you may have.
 This is a very important phase because any issue at this point may result in complications later on.
 If a developer overlooks a requirement it may be considerably more expensive to fix it later.
 If you decide to change a requirement at a later stage then the other parts of the application may get affected in a way you could have not anticipated.
 Fixing an issue at this stage is almost costless – all you need is to rethink and rewrite it or add some new requirements.